Before Installing...

 As of 2011, the JLPT committee updated their level system from 4 levels (J4 to J1) to 5 (N5 to N1).
 New levels are generally considered to match former ones, except for N3, which has been added between former J3 and J2 (now N4 and N2).

 Warning!
-There is no official description of the content for N3 level, and therefore all lists currently available on the web for N3 (kanji or vocab) are built from more-or-less informed guesses and estimates (some of them, wildly off the mark).
-KanjiBox's N3 sets are built based on a mix of 1) Reports from previous JLPT N3 tests 2) Japanese grade school levels (for Kanji) 3) Word frequencies in the Tanaka corpus (for Vocab).
+There is no official description of the content for N3 level, and therefore all lists currently available on the web for N3 (kanji or vocab) are built from more-or-less informed guesses and estimates (some of them wildly off the mark).
+KanjiBox's N3 sets are built based on a mix of 1) reports from previous JLPT N3 tests, 2) Japanese grade school levels (for Kanji), and 3) word frequencies in the Tanaka corpus (for Vocab).
 The result is a rather arbitrary split between N2 and N3 that makes it a little easier to tackle the latter.
-However, there is absolutely no guarantees that the actual JLPT N3 test will match this estimate: please do not rely on it blindly.
-Feel free to send me any corrections you may have, based on mock or past N3 exams.
+However, there is absolutely no guarantee that the actual JLPT N3 test will match this estimate: please do not rely on it blindly.
+Feel free to send me any corrections you may have based on mock or past N3 exams.

 Other Languages ☝

-In addition to English, KanjiBox 2.1 introduced limited support for other languages in Kanji and Vocab translations.
-This support is still experimental and thus subject to many issues:
+In addition to English, KanjiBox supports other languages for Kanji and Vocab translations.
+You can choose a translation language independently of the app's interface language via Settings » Kanji Language and Vocab Language.
+This support is still experimental and subject to the following caveats:

-Non-English translations only exist for some levels (starting from N5 and going up to N3-N2, depending on languages).
-Drilling or quizzing outside of these levels (or even within, in some cases such as 'Missing Kanji' drill, which can use words outside of your current level) will result in a mix of non-English and English translations.
-To avoid confusion, when you select a different language, English translations (used as backup when your choice is unavailable) will appear in italic.
+Non-English translations only exist for some levels (starting from N5 and going up to N3–N2, depending on the language).
+Drilling or quizzing outside of these levels will result in a mix of non-English and English translations.
+English translations used as fallback will appear in italic when a non-English language is selected.

-For more information about translations, to submit corrections or even contribute translations in your language, you can check out the translation project in the online version of KanjiBox.
+For more information about translations, to submit corrections or contribute translations in your language, check out the translation project in the online version of KanjiBox.
 You can also contact me directly.

 KB Online ☝

 There is a free version of KanjiBox available online.
-To log in, you need either a Facebook account or to create a new account by providing a login/password (if you previously synced from your device, you should use your Sync login there as well).
+To log in, create an account with an email and password — if you previously synced from your device, you can use the same Sync login.

 About the Adaptive Learning Algorithm ☝